mashfikur/Work-Loom-Job-Searching-Website/README.md

 - User can post jobs by creating account in the website and update job details along with the Applicaiton Deadline.
 - User can see a list of job they have posted and also the jobs they have applied to.
 - Job Details can be updated and deleted by a user and each Job card will show the total Job applicants number.

+-Job apply validation implemented, means a user can't apply for a job if the deadline is over .
+An error message will be displayed if the user tries it.